-HOUSTON - HOUSTON - Marathon weekend is here and on Friday, a sea of running enthusiasts filled the George R. Brown Convention Center for the Memorial Hermann IRONMAN Sports Medicine Institute EXPO.
+HOUSTON - Marathon weekend is here and on Friday, a sea of running enthusiasts filled the George R. Brown Convention Center for the Memorial Hermann IRONMAN Sports Medicine Institute EXPO.

 Among them was marathon pacer Alan Tillotson.

 “I’m very excited, weather is gonna be perfect, I love this race,” he said.

 The expo is a one-stop shop to all things marathon related.
 From information about the races, to making sure racers have everything they need to run.

 Just outside the convention center, crews worked to put the finishing touches on the finish line ahead of the big race Sunday.
 The crowds inside provided a glimpse at just how big the event is.

 “At 7 a.m., the Chevron Houston Marathon and the Aramco Houston Half Marathon run will feature 27,000 runners.
 We’ll have 250,000 spectators, hopefully bundled up ready to cheer on the amazing elite field we will have,” said Wade Morehead, the executive director of the Houston Marathon committee.

 The route is pretty similar to last year’s but race organizers say many may notice it’s different than years’ past.

 “We’re going to be running through neighborhoods from some of the areas that were flooded,” Morehead said.